 Barrow Report: 55

-Notes: There is no ground evidence to suggest the presence of the cairn noted by Worth.
+Notes: HER: Unconfirmed; there is no ground evidence to suggest the presence of the cairn noted by Worth.
+The feature described by Grinsell is probably the robbed hut circle.
+1976 reports states it was destroyed through road building.

 Nearby sites: SX65047826